hussain-anjum/Image-Search-Engine/README.md

 ## Features

 - **Image Search**: Instantly fetch and display images based on user keywords.
-- **Infinite-Style Pagination**: "Show More" functionality to load additional results without refreshing.
 - **Modern UI/UX**:
   - Dark theme with animated gradient backgrounds.
-  - Glassmorphism (blur) effects on headers and buttons.
   - Smooth hover animations and transitions.
 - **Responsive Design**: Fully optimized for desktops, tablets, and mobile devices.
 - **Direct Links**: Click on any image to view the source on Unsplash.